TOliverKocsis/OrderBook/README.md

 Another step would be to observe cache misses on L1 L2 L3 cache, at different lookup table sizes: 65k, 131k, 524k, 16 million and 134 million.

+# Further improvements

+## Unified Hashmap Implementation

+Initially, separate `std::unordered_map` structures were used for ask and bid operations.
+To reduce branching in the `CancelOrderById` function, these were consolidated into a single hashmap.
+This optimization led to a performance improvement in the `BM_Add1_Cancel1_Random_Order_BigO` benchmark, achieving a complexity of 20.38 O(logN) with a reduction of 2.3 in the constant factor.
+RMS of this result is still relatively high(20-30%) so it is hard to conclude on gain / loss.
+However, this change also resulted in a minor performance degradation of 5 nanoseconds in the `AddOrder_PriceRange_20` benchmark, and also increased RMS of AddOrder_PriceRange_3 to 9% on average.
+Overall unpredictability is increased by this change.